• Skip to main content

 Notes

 • Transform popcorn balls into edible pumpkins!
-Use orange food coloring to add color to the balls.
-Then use a small piece of black licorice or Rolo candy to place on top of the ball
+Add orange food coloring to the melted marshmallows just after it’s removed from the stove.
+Use a small piece of black licorice or Rolo candy to place on top of each ball,

-• To add coloring, add 3-5 drops of food coloring to the mixture in the saucepan before adding the popcorn.
-To achieve more of a tie-dye effect, add a single drop of several colors and use a knife to swirl it around before adding popcorn.
+• For extra color, add 3-5 drops of food coloring to the mixture in the saucepan before adding it the popcorn.
+To achieve more of a tie-dye effect, add a single drop of several colors and use a knife to swirl it around before combining the popcorn with the hot mixture.

 Nutrition